gear-foundation/academy/docs/11-escrow-testing/testing.md

 hide_table_of_contents: true
 ---

 You can now learn to write tests for a smart contract program using the Rust programming language and the `gtest` library.

-This lesson guides you through testing an escrow smart contract program.
-It covers initializing the contract, depositing funds from the buyer's account and checking for accurate contract execution and failure cases.
+This lesson guides you through testing an escrow smart contract program, covering the following areas
+- Initializing the contract
+- Depositing funds from the buyer's account
+- Checking for accurate contract execution and failure cases

 Let's test our method.

 We'll first create the `tests` directory and `escrow_test.rs` file:

 ```bash
 mkdir tests